Who Does a Life Settlement Broker Represent?

-You may have seen a commercial about Life Settlements and wondered: who does a life settlement broker represent?
-Simply put, the broker represents the policyholder.
-There are many benefits to working with a life settlement broker.
+You may have seen commercials about Life Settlements and wondered: Who does a life settlement broker represent?
+The answer is simple—a life settlement broker represents you, the policyholder.

 Life Settlements - water added to plant making it grow. life settlement broker represent